oktadev/okta-blog/_source/_posts/2019-04-01-spring-boot-microservices-with-kubernetes.md

 ## Create an OpenID Connect App on Okta

-{% include setup/cli.md type="web" framework="Spring Security" loginRedirectUri="https://oidcdebugger.com/debug" logoutRedirectUri="https://oidcdebugger.com" %}
+{% include setup/cli.md type="web" loginRedirectUri="http://localhost:8080/authorization-code/callback,https://oidcdebugger.com/debug" logoutRedirectUri="https://oidcdebugger.com" %}

 Take note of the **Client ID** and **Client Secret**.
 You'll need them in a minute when you use the OIDC Debugger to generate a JSON web token.